aras-p/dod-playground/README.md

 This is a super-simple C++ "game" _(just a bunch of sprites moving around with very small amount of logic really)_ I made to show how one might go from a very traditional OOP style GameObject/Component based code to an ECS _(Entity Component System)_ /
 DOD _(Data Oriented Design)_ based code.
-In the process making it run 10x faster, initalize 5x faster, and saving 100MB of memory in the process.
+In the process making it run 10x faster, initialize 5x faster, and saving 100MB of memory in the process.

 Talk [**slides are here**](http://aras-p.info/texts/files/2018Academy%20-%20ECS-DoD.pdf) _(10MB pdf)_.